Public-Health-Scotland/demo_oracle/README.md

 python demo.py
 ```

-The script my_db.py contains a Python class that which facilitates the connection to Oracle and retrieves data in a pandas dataframe.
-Call my_oracle_object.query_to_df to get a pandas dataframe.
+The script my_db.py contains a Python class which facilitates the connection to Oracle and retrieves data in a pandas dataframe.
+Call my_oracle_object.query_to_df and set an sql statement in the sql argument to get a pandas dataframe.

 # References